-In this study, a new multicomponent MP2 method was introduced in combination with the cNEO formalism called cNEO-MP2.
-The cNEO-MP2 method is the first wavefunction based post-HF method to be combined with the cNEO framework.
-When comparing the bond lengths calculated with cNEO-MP2 to those of the single-component MP2 and single-component VPT2-MP2, the cNEO-MP2 method, like VPT2-MP2, correctly produces longer bond lengths seen when nuclear quantum effects are included in computational chemistry calculations.
+In this study, a new multicomponent MP2 method was introduced in combination with the CNEO formalism called CNEO-MP2.
+When comparing the bond lengths calculated with CNEO-MP2 to those of the single-component MP2 and single-component VPT2-MP2, the CNEO-MP2 method, like VPT2-MP2, correctly produces longer bond lengths seen when nuclear quantum effects are included in computational chemistry calculations.
 It is also important to note that for all of the single-component MP2 results, there is no effect upon bond lengths upon substitution of hydrogen with deuterium.
-For the cNEO-MP2 results however, as with VPT2-MP2, shorter bond lengths are obtained for the deuterium substituted isotopes.
+For the CNEO-MP2 results however, as with VPT2-MP2, shorter bond lengths are obtained for the deuterium substituted isotopes.

-Thus the cNEO-MP2 method correctly describes the changes in molecular geometries due to vibrational effects, including correctly capturing the isotopic effects.
-This is accomplished directly with cNEO-MP2 by treating the nuclei as quantum mechanical particles.
+Thus the CNEO-MP2 method correctly describes the changes in molecular geometries due to vibrational effects, including correctly capturing the isotopic effects.
+This is accomplished directly with CNEO-MP2 by treating the nuclei as quantum mechanical particles.
 Importantly, as a result of this direct treatment of nuclear quantum effects, these effects are able to be captured in a single calculation or geometry optimization.

-The cNEO-MP2 method performs well for the calculation of vibrationally averaged molecular properties, and the Lagrangian formulation presented provides a good foundation for the development of further wavefunction approaches within the cNEO framework.
-Building upon this foundation, as well as previous developments of multicomponent NEO coupled cluster methods, \cite{Pav, NEO246, NEO259, NEO298} our future plans include the development of a multicomponent coupled cluster method within the cNEO framework.
+The CNEO-MP2 method performs well for the calculation of vibrationally averaged molecular properties, and the Lagrangian formulation presented provides a good foundation for the development of further wavefunction approaches within the CNEO framework.
+Building upon this foundation, as well as previous developments of multicomponent NEO coupled cluster methods, \cite{Pav, NEO246, NEO259, NEO298} our future plans include the development of a multicomponent coupled cluster method within the CNEO framework.